Frequently Asked Questions (FAQS)

 If you are transitioning from another plan, you are eligible for a one-time 30-day supply of non-formulary drugs or drugs with utilization management requirements during the first 90 days of enrollment.
 You should then talk to your doctor to decide if there is another option available on the formulary.
 You can also call us to find out if we cover another drug that is used to treat your condition.
 Or you or your doctor may ask for an exception.
 We will work with your doctor to help make sure you are getting the right medicine to meet your needs.

-The MAPD Open Access PPO covers a routine hearing exam, a hearing aid allowance of $5,000 for both ears over 36 months, and routine chiropractic care and acupuncture.
+The MAPD Open Access PPO covers a routine hearing exam, a hearing aid allowance of $5,000 (for 2024 plans) or $2,500 (for 2025 plans) for both ears over 36 months, and routine chiropractic care and acupuncture.

 Routine chiropractic visits are covered at a $0 copay (20 visits per year).